Chapelizod House

 Chapelizod House, known as the Viceregal Lodge, was a late medieval residence in Chapelizod, at the time a village outside Dublin (but now a suburb) which in the 1680s was used as a temporary residence for the Lord Lieutenant of Ireland following a fire which had destroyed the Viceregal Apartments in Dublin Castle.

-Contemporary accounts stated that the Viceroy and Vicereine abandoned the use of the house after a short time and moved to live in a property elsewhere in the city because the found that Chapelizod House was haunted.
+In the 1660s, the house was taxed for thirteen hearths and in the 1730s it was described as a plain brick house.
+The house was still in use by dignitaries up to the 1750s.

 The viceregal couple later returned to live in Dublin Castle, after the Viceregal Apartments had been rebuilt.